Ramc26/agentic_resources/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+None

 ---

-**Happy Building! 🚀**
+For more information about MCP, visit: https://modelcontextprotocol.io/<br>

-For more information about MCP, visit: https://modelcontextprotocol.io/ For CrewAI documentation: https://docs.crewai.com/
+For CrewAI documentation: https://docs.crewai.com/

 ---